CoL1n23/HiggsBoson/README.md

 ```

 ### Observations on testing
+- If it's the first time running this script, it might take a while for the program to compile.
+Please be patient.
 - The generation for the second graph takes a relatively long time.
 It would take more than 20 seconds while we
 tested locally.
 If you don't want to wait, comment out that part of code.
 - The code which should be commented out is highlighted, if the above situation applies.